Urgent police appeal after woman goes missing in North Yorkshire

 POLICE have put out an urgent appeal for a missing North Yorkshire woman.

-North Yorkshire Police say a search is ongoing for missing Ruth Merritt from Barlby.
+North Yorkshire Police say a search is ongoing for missing woman from Barlby.

 READ MORE: Celebrations at York schools after Ofsted result